CarlosL15/Session-Facade-/README.md

 Created a ASP.NET web application with a session facade to securly manage session variables so there are no errors.

 # 🔧 Technologies Used
--C#
+- C#
--ASP.NET
+- ASP.NET
--Visual studio 2022 verison (for creating the ASP.NET and forms)
+- Visual studio 2022 verison (for creating the ASP.NET and forms)